Improving Acoustic Scene Classification with City Features: Experiment

 \subsection{Datasets}

-The experiments are conducted on the DCASE Challenge Task 1 datasets, namely the TAU Urban Acoustic Scene 2020/2022 Mobile development datasets (TAU20 / TAU22) \cite{Heittola2020}, where each audio sample is annotated with both a city label and a scene label.
-Both TAU20 and TAU22 datasets have ten city classes and ten scene classes, with audio samples approximately evenly distributed across cities and scenes.
+The experiments are conducted on the DCASE Challenge Task 1 datasets, namely the TAU Urban Acoustic Scene 2020 / 2022 / 2024 Mobile development datasets (TAU20 / TAU22 / TAU24) \cite{Heittola2020}, where each audio sample is annotated with both a city label and a scene label.
+All three datasets have ten city classes and ten scene classes, with audio samples approximately evenly distributed across cities and scenes.
 Both classes of city and scene remain consistent between training set and test set.
+Furthermore, audio in all datasets were recorded using various devices, some exclusive to the test set, resulting in difficulty for generalization.
 The primary difference between TAU20 and TAU22 lies in the duration of the audio clips: TAU20 contains 10-second clips, whereas TAU22 comprises 1-second clips.
 The shorter clip length introduces more challenges for ASC models to capture acoustic patterns.
-Furthermore, audio in both datasets were recorded using various devices, some exclusive to the test set, resulting in difficulty for generalization.
+TAU24 is a data-efficient version of TAU22, designed with reduced training data to simulate low-resource learning scenarios.
+The training subsets in TAU24 include approximately 5\%, 10\%, 25\%, 50\%, and 100\% of the training split from TAU22.
+In our experiments, we simply adopt the 25\% split for evaluation, consistent with the official setting of the DCASE2025 Challenge.
 To make consistent comparison with the DCASE solutions, the official train-test split setting is followed in all experiments.